defoe-code/CDCS_Text_Mining_Lab/README.md

 913M 24 Aug 11:48 eb_all_editions_total_articles.csv -- It has all articles for all editions!
   ```

 In this [SLURM](https://github.com/defoe-code/CDCS_Text_Mining_Lab/blob/master/trade_legacy_slavery.slurm) job (in the second part of file - *At Article level*), you can find the **defoe queries necessaries for extracting the articles per edition** and storing them in HDFS files.
-Notice that these queries use the [nlsArticles](https://github.com/defoe-code/defoe/tree/master/defoe/nlsArticles) defoe model.
+These queries use the [nlsArticles](https://github.com/defoe-code/defoe/tree/master/defoe/nlsArticles) defoe model.